-You might also consider taking your old running shoes with you to the store.
-You can sometimes tell from your shoes how you run (e.g. one side of the shoe may be more worn than the other).
+This is because they can sometimes tell from your shoes how you run (e.g. one side of the shoe may be more worn than the other

-How to choose the best running shoes for beginners
+How to find the right running shoes

-It’s easy to get carried away during this process and simply select the shoe that looks the best or most fashionable.
+It’s easy to get carried away during this process and simply choose running shoes that look the most stylish.

 I get it – we all have our preferences when it comes to brands, colours and styles.
 However, when it comes to running shoes, substance is much more important than style.

 After all, there’s no use buying a pair of running shoes that look amazing but fit poorly.

 There are three factors to consider when finding the right running shoes:

 - Is there enough room at the end of the shoe?
 A good general rule of thumb is to have about a thumb’s width between the top of your toe and the end of the shoe.